Freemium vs. Free Trial: Choosing the Right Strategy for Your Business

 Understanding the Freemium Model

-The freemium model provides basic services free of charge while charging premium features for premium features.
-This strategy is used by software companies, mobile app providers and online services; by offering free versions as an attraction tactic for new users who may later upgrade for paid upgrades.
+The freemium model consists of giving users the free basic services and charging premium fees for yet-to-be-determined premium features.
+In the realm of most software companies, mobile app designers and online services, free versions are offered as a hook to lure in new users who may later upgrade for paid upgrades.

 Advantages of Freemium Model